johanbounce/ATM_challenge_2020/README.md

 The follwing code is open source as part of a  learning process type of project.
 Feel free to implement and/or suggest any modifications to it.

+Instructions:

+Open up your terminal
+Start running IRB

+$ irb

+Load all files from /lib

+$ load 'lib/atm.rb
+$ load 'lib/account.rb
+$ load 'lib/person.rb

+Create an Atm

+$ atm = Atm.new

+Create a Person and give it a name

+$ the_person = Person.new(name: "johan")

+Give the person some cash

+$ the_person.cash = 1000

+Create an Account for the Person, and make sure that the bank gave you a four digit pin code when opening the account, and that the expiration date has not past

+$ the_person.create_account

+Set a purpose for opening account

+$ the_person.account.purpose = "going to the pub after week 1 of CraftAcademy"

+Deposit som cash in to the account

+$ the_person.deposit(500)

+Check so that the Atm is not a fake one, by checking your Account balance

+$ the_person.account.balance

+Phew!
+Now withdraw some money.
+For that to complete you need to choose your amount, enter your pin code, have a valid account, and use a actual atm

+$ the_person.withdraw(amount: 250, pin: the_person.account.pin_code, account: the_person.account, atm: atm)

+Change the purpose for the account

+$ the_person.account.purpose = "Save the rest of the money until you have finished week 2 of CraftAcademy"

+Deactivate your account

+$ the_person.account.deactivate

+Activate your account again

+$ the_person.account.activatethe

 Authors:
 https://github.com/Carltesio
 https://github.com/johanbounce